istoph/editor/README.md

    Goto
        To jump to a line, open a Goto Line dialog under "Goto".

+   Marker
+       Creates a line marker in the left margin to quickly  find  lines  again when reviewing.
+Use Ctrl + , or Ctrl + . to jump to the next marker.
+On quit  the  list  of markers is saved in chr.json, so that it can be re‐ stored when the file is opened.

    Sort Selected Lines
-       Sort the selected lines (lexicographical by code‐point).
+       Sort the selected lines (lexicographical by code-point).

 Options
    Tab settings